Pacific Newsbreak for February 10, 2017

-In this Pacific Newbreak non-commissioned officers at Yokosuka make bilateral friendships, and the USO opens their doors on Yokota.
+In this Pacific Radio Report non-commissioned officers at Yokosuka make bilateral friendships, and the USO open their doors on Yokota.

 |Date Taken: